Causal Meta-Analysis by Integrating Multiple Observational Studies with Multivariate Outcomes: Introduction

 \section{Introduction}

 The study of differential patterns of oncogene expression levels across cancer subtypes has aroused great interest because it unveils new tumorigenesis mechanisms and can improve cancer screening and treatment \citep{kumar2020oncogenic}.
-In a multi-site breast cancer study conducted at seven medical centers, including, for example, Memorial Sloan Kettering, Mayo Clinic, and University of Pittsburgh, the goal was to compare the mRNA expression levels of eight targeted breast cancer genes, namely, COL9A3, CXCL12, IGF1, ITGA11, IVL, LEF1, PRB2, and SMR3B \citep[e.g.,][] {christopoulos2015role} in the disease subtypes infiltrating ductal carcinoma (IDC) and infiltrating lobular carcinoma (ILC), which account for nearly 80\% and 10\% of breast cancer cases in the United States \citep{IDC,ILC}.
-The data reposited at The Cancer Genome Atlas (TCGA) portal \citep{GDC} include demographic, clinicopathological, and biomarker measurements; some study-specific attributes are summarized in Web Table 2 of Appendix.
+In a multi-site breast cancer study conducted at seven medical centers, including, for example, Memorial Sloan Kettering, Mayo Clinic, and University of Pittsburgh, the goal was to compare the mRNA expression levels of eight targeted breast cancer genes, namely, COL9A3, CXCL12, IGF1, ITGA11, IVL, LEF1, PRB2, and SMR3B \citep[e.g.,][]{christopoulos2015role} in the disease subtypes infiltrating ductal carcinoma (IDC) and infiltrating lobular carcinoma (ILC), which account for nearly 80\% and 10\% of breast cancer cases in the United States \citep{IDC,ILC}.
+The data reposited at The Cancer Genome Atlas (TCGA) portal \citep{GDC} include demographic, clinicopathological, and biomarker measurements; some study-specific attributes are summarized in Supplementary Materials.
 Each breast cancer patient's outcome is a vector of mRNA expression measurements for these eight targeted genes.

 Inference focuses on interpreting biomarker comparisons between the disease subtypes IDC and ILC in the context of a larger disease population in the U.S., e.g., SEER breast cancer patients \citep{SEER2023}.
 The estimands of interest include contrasts and gene-gene pairwise correlations, alongside disease subtype-specific summaries (e.g., means, standard deviations, and medians).
 Understanding gene expression and co-expression patterns in different subtypes of breast cancer among national-level patients is crucial for developing feasible guidelines for regulating targeted therapies and precision medicine \citep{schmidt2016precision}.
-As revealed by Web Table~2 of Appendix, naive group comparisons based on the TCGA patient cohorts are severely confounded by the high degree of covariate imbalance between the IDC and ILC subtypes.
+As revealed in Supplementary Materials, naive group comparisons based on the TCGA patient cohorts are severely confounded by the high degree of covariate imbalance between the IDC and ILC subtypes.

 More broadly, covariate balance is vitally important in observational studies where interest focuses on unconfounded causal comparisons of group potential outcomes \citep{robins1995semiparametric, Rubin_2007} in a large \textit{natural population} such as the U.S. population.
 The \textit{observed populations} of convenience samples such as observational studies are usually unrepresentative of this natural population.
 Theoretical and simulation studies have demonstrated the conceptual and practical advantages of weighting over other covariate-balancing techniques like matching and regression adjustment \citep{austin2010performance}.
 As a result, weighting methods have widespread applicability in diverse research areas such as political science, sociology, and healthcare \citep{Lunceford_Davidian_2004}.
 For analyzing cohorts consisting of two groups, the propensity score (PS) \citep{Rosenbaum_Rubin_1983} plays a central role.
 In these studies, the average treatment effect (ATE) and average treatment effect on the treated group (ATT) are overwhelmingly popular estimands \citep{robins2000marginal}.
 However, the inverse probability weights (IPW) on which these estimators rely may be unstable when some PSs are near 0 or 1 \citep{li2019propensity}.